 Go to JetEngine > Post Types and open the post type, which posts you would like to hide.

 Scroll down to the Meta Fields tab and add a new meta field.

 Fill in the Label and move to Name/ID that should contain only Latin letters in lower case, numbers, “-” and “_” characters.
 Leave a “Field” Object type and select “Datetime” as a Field type.
-Don’t forget to enable Save as timestamp option.
+Don’t forget to enable the Save as timestamp option.

 Press the “Update Post Type” button.